roosaramendis/Steps-Recorder/README.md

 # Why you need dis?

 - Show off your progress!
-It’s perfect for making proof-of-work vids, create timelapse for tiktok or anyother platform its super useful n if you want to flex your skills or avoid getting accused of using AI.
+It’s perfect for making timelapse working progress vids, create timelapse for tiktok or anyother platform its super useful n if you want to flex your skills or avoid getting accused of using AI.
 Fr, with all these AI bulls###s, this is here to you save you.

 - Low resource usage. unlike OBS or other screen recorders that eat up your RAM and slow down Blender (specially if you do some havy stufs), Steps Recorder will helps to keep things smooth. i made this cuz i got tired of my potato pc start lagging or ending up geting memory full every time i tried to record my progress.